GRIPS-code/pyLBL/README.md

 #### Spectral database management
 A `Database` object provides an interface to the current [HITRAN](https://hitran.org) database of molecular line parameters.
-To create a database object of transitions for a specific set of molecules in a specific spectral range, run:
+To create a database object of transitions for a specific set of molecules, run:

 ```python
 from pyLBL import Database